Enterprise AI & Semantic Layer Glossary

 The autonomous process of identifying when the underlying data estate (schemas, columns, foreign keys, business definitions) has drifted from the current semantic graph.
 Triggers proposed updates for human approval rather than silent breakage.

-See: Knowledge drift and semantic decay.
+Deep dive: Knowledge drift and semantic decay

 • Knowledge Drift

 The gradual divergence between the documented meaning of business concepts and how they are actually used in queries, dashboards, and agents.
-The dual problem to schema drift; addressed by drift detection and autonomous maintenance.
+The dual problem to schema drift.
+Addressed by drift detection and autonomous maintenance.

-See: Knowledge drift and semantic decay.
+Deep dive: Knowledge drift and semantic decay

 • Semantic Decay

-The slow loss of fidelity between business concepts and their representations as the data estate evolves - renamed columns, drifting metric formulas, contradictory definitions.
+The slow loss of fidelity between business concepts and their representations as the data estate evolves.
+Renamed columns, drifting metric formulas, contradictory definitions.
 The technical-debt cousin of knowledge drift.

 See these terms in action.